 The New World of Same-Sex Marriage in California: Is Marriage and/or Domestic Partnership Right For You?

-Effective June 17, 2008, lesbian and gay couples are now able to legally marry in California – regardless of where they reside.
-The California Supreme Court has issued a landmark decision, striking down the state ban on same-sex marriage as unconstitutional, and refusing to postpone the implementation of their decision.
-This is a powerful victory for our community – but at the same time, it raises many complex legal questions that every lesbian and gay couple must consider.
+As of January 2005, state-registered domestic partners in California were granted all the rights and obligations of marriage – under state law.
+Then, in June of 2008, lesbian and gay couples were allowed to legally marry in California – regardless of where they resided.
+The California Supreme Court had issued a landmark decision, striking down the state ban on same-sex marriage as unconstitutional, and refusing to postpone the implementation of their decision.
+This was a powerful victory for our community – but at the same time, it raised many complex legal questions that every lesbian and gay couple had to consider.

-What are the major implications of registering as domestic partners or marrying in California?
+What are the major implications of registering as domestic partners in California?

-If you are residents of California, all state-imposed rights and responsibilities of marriage will apply to you, effective as of the date of your registration or marriage.
-If you are already state-registered as domestic partners, your “date of marriage” is your date of registration, not your upcoming marriage date.
+If you are residents of California, all state-imposed rights and responsibilities of marriage will apply to you, effective as of the date of your registration.
+If you are already state-registered as domestic partners, your “date of marriage” is your date of registration, not any later marriage date.
 These rights and responsibilities include joint responsibility for many debts, sharing of income earned after your registration or marriage, potential liability for spousal support, and in most instances, processing a dissolution through the family law courts.
 A summary of these rights and responsibilities is included at the end of this page.

-What is the possible effect of the constitutional amendment to ban gay marriage?
+What is the effect of the now-invalidated constitutional amendment to ban gay marriage?

 If you are already registered as domestic partners, can you get married now?

-There is no prohibition against marrying if you are state-registered domestic partners, as long as you are marrying your present partner!
-Marrying your partner will not significantly alter your legal rights and responsibilities – you are already subject to the state laws of marriage, and the federal government is unlikely to recognize your partnership or your marriage.
+There is no prohibition against marrying in California - or anywhere else - if you are state-registered domestic partners, as long as you are marrying your present partner!
+Marrying your partner will not significantly alter your legal rights and responsibilities – you are already subject to the state laws of marriage, and the federal government will recognize your marriage, even if they wouldn't recognize your domestic partnership registration.
+But marrying now could create confusion as to your “date of marriage,” and you probably should consult with an attorney about that issue.

-What does it mean to be married in California, but not have your marriage recognized by the federal government?
+What does it mean to be married and have your marriage recognized by the federal government?

-What if we got married in Canada or Massachusetts?
+What if we got married in Canada or anywhere in the United States?
 Is our marriage now recognized in California?

 What are the basic rules of being married or domestically partnered in California?